studiobvio/abc-skeleton-root/_resources/2022-07-18-online-collaboration-technologies/2022-07-18-online-collaboration-technologies.md

 main_image_alt: "Image of Canada"

 abstract:
   short: "Online collaboration software such as Miro, Concept Board, Zoom, and Skype replaced face-to-face studio teaching and learning during the COVID-19 pandemic.
-This workshop draws on participants' lived experience of remote studio learning and/or teaching during the pandemic to:"
+This workshop draws on participants' lived experience of remote studio learning and/or teaching during the pandemic"
   long:

 learning-outcomes: